segmentio/segment-docs/src/connections/destinations/catalog/trustpilot/index.md

 ---
 [Trustpilot](https://www.trustpilot.com/) is an open and independent review platform.
 On Trustpilot, people can share and discover reviews of businesses, and businesses can gain insights and showcase their service and products performance through reviews.

 This destination is maintained by Trustpilot.
-For any issues with the destination, [contact their team](https://support.trustpilot.com/hc/en-us/articles/215949867-Contact-Trustpilot-s-Support-Team).
+For any issues with the destination, [contact the Trustpilot Support team](https://support.trustpilot.com/hc/en-us/articles/215949867-Contact-Trustpilot-s-Support-Team).

 {% include content/beta-note.md %}